When fear, shame, grief, or anger arise, it’s easy to believe it’s a problem and something has gone wrong.

 – That needing too much would cause abandonment or disappointment.

-At first, when Sara began her healing journey, she focused mainly on trying to change her thinking: affirmations, positive reframes, even tough self-talk.
+At first, when Tara began her healing journey, she focused mainly on trying to change her thinking: affirmations, positive reframes, even tough self-talk.

 Tears she had held back for years finally moved through.